How to optimize your newsletters with e-mail tracking

 - Support from Google Analytics

 In addition, most e-mail marketing tracking programs have various other features that help with the analysis.
 Starting with simple functions, such as being able to automatically create print versions of an analysis, through to previewing newsletters on different sized (mobile) displays: depending on the application you are using, there are many options available for your newsletter analysis.
-A comparison of the best e-mail marketing software with more detailed information of the different functions can be found in this article.
+A comparison of the best e-mail marketing software with more detailed information of the different functions can be found in our article.

 Apart from specific e-mail marketing software, there are also tools and plugins for newsletter tracking.
 With Google Analytics you can easily see whether recipients have opened a newsletter.
 Some WordPress plugins, such as Tribulant Newsletters and SendPress Newsletters, are more extensive.
 MailChimp, Newsletter2Go, and other providers also offer specific extensions for WordPress.